-AAA Carolinas now is the time to winterize your vehicle - South Carolina Radio Network
+AAA Carolinas: Now is the time to winterize your vehicle - South Carolina Radio Network

 - Pack an emergency car kit– Motorists should be prepared in case they are stranded.
 A winter emergency car kit should contain a flashlight with extra batteries, jumper cables, general first aid kit, tire chains, blanket, extra set of clothes, non-clumping kitty litter for traction, flares or reflective triangles, cell phone with extra batteries, gallon jug of water, non-perishable food items, window washer solvent, ice scraper, snow brush and shovel.

-“Getting your winter car maintenance completed before the first winter storm can prevent a car from breaking down, but also save you from delays in getting service because auto repair facilities get extremely busy once winter weather officially arrives,” added Wright in the release.
+“Getting your winter car maintenance completed before the first winter storm can prevent a car from breaking down, but also save you from delays in getting service,” Wright said.
+“Because auto repair facilities get extremely busy once winter weather officially arrives.”